Modifying Existing Orders or Agreements Post-Divorce

 In New Jersey, it may be possible to modify the support provisions of an existing Order or Property Settlement Agreement based on a substantial change in circumstance, unless you have a non-modifiable divorce Order or Settlement Agreement.
 There are a number of indicators under New Jersey law as to whether there’s a true change in circumstance.

 If one party feels that the divorce settlement is unfair but there’s no change in circumstances, there’s very little that can be done.
-Unless there is a substantial change in the circumstances of the parties, the court will not change the support provisions of the divorce settlement agreement or divorce decree or judgment.
+Unless there is a substantial change in the circumstances from that which existed when the settlement was reached, the court will not change the support provisions of the divorce settlement agreement or divorce decree or judgment.